Scimitar oryx

-The scimitar oryx formed herds of mixed sexes of up to 70 members, usually guided by the bulls.
-They inhabited semideserts and deserts and were adapted to live in extreme heat, with their efficient cooling mechanism and very low requirement of water.
-Scimitar oryx feed on foliage, grasses, succulent plants, and plant parts during the night or early morning.
-Births peak between March and October.
-After a gestation of 8-9 months, one calf is born.
-Soon after, the female has a postpartum estrus.

 The decline of the scimitar oryx population began as a result of climate change during the Neolithic period, and later it was hunted extensively for its horns.
-Today, it is bred in captivity in special reserves in Tunisia, Morocco, and Senegal, and on private exotic animal ranches in the Texas Hill Country.
+Today, it is bred in captivity in special reserves in Tunisia, Morocco, and Senegal, and on private exotic animal ranches in the Texas Hill Country, United States.
 In 2016, a reintroduction program was launched and currently a small herd has been successfully reintroduced in Chad.

-The scimitar oryx was domesticated in Ancient Egypt and is believed to have been used as food and sacrificed as offerings to gods.
-Wealthy people in Ancient Rome also bred them.
-The use of their valuable hides began in the Middle Ages.
-The unicorn myth may have originated from sightings of a scimitar oryx with a broken horn.

 The scimitar oryx was the emblem of the ancient Egyptian Oryx nome and today is the animal symbol of the Sahara Conservation Fund.

 Taxonomy and naming

 The scimitar oryx is a member of the genus Oryx and the family Bovidae.
 German naturalist Lorenz Oken first described it in 1816, naming it Oryx algazel.
 The nomenclature has undergone various changes since then, with the introduction of names such as Oryx tao, O. leucoryx, O. damma, O. dammah, O. bezoarticus, and O. ensicornis.
 In 1826, Philipp Jakob Cretzschmar used the name Oryx ammah for the species.
 A year later, the name Oryx leucoryx came into use, but as this was a synonym of the Arabian oryx (then called Oryx beatrix), it was abandoned, and Oryx algazel was accepted once more.
 Over 100 years later in 1951, Sir John Ellerman and Terence Morrison-Scott found that the name Oryx algazel was also ineligible for use.
 Finally, in January 1956, the International Trust for Zoological Nomenclature accepted Oryx dammah as the scientific name.
 No more changes have been made since then, though many papers published after 1956 created confusion by using names such as O. gazella tao.

 Its scientific name, Oryx dammah, is derived from: Ancient Greek ὄρυξ (orux), meaning a gazelle or antelope (originally a pickaxe); Latin damma (fallow deer or antelope); and Arabic dammar (sheep).
 The scimitar oryx is named for its horns, which resemble scimitars.
 Its common name in English is "scimitar-horned oryx", or simply "scimitar oryx".